peer-workshop/peer-workshop.github.io/index.md

 ## Registration

-There is no cost for participation in the workshop, but if you plan to attend, we ask that you register [here](https://forms.gle/582nV71mjB6cc9u17) by March 1.
+There is no cost for participation in the workshop, but if you plan to attend, we ask that you register [here](https://forms.gle/582nV71mjB6cc9u17) as soon as possible to help us plan the food.

 ## Schedule